ayushsrivastava55/disaster-vault/README.md

 - **Next.js dashboard** for creating a vault and visualising recent events.
 - **Node.js oracle worker** that polls the USGS feed, performs a lightweight AI severity check, and prepares on-chain updates.

 > ⚠️ Everything here targets Flow **testnet** and focuses on demonstrating architecture during a 48-hour sprint.
-The on-chain calls inside the UI/oracle are mocked so that the project runs locally without Flow credentials.
-Replace the placeholders with real FCL/Flow CLI integrations before deploying.
+The UI and oracle consume live USGS earthquake data and persist only the vaults you create locally.
+Wire up the Flow contracts before deploying to a shared environment.

 ---